Tanmay2912/Tanmay2912/README.md

 # Hi there 👋, I'm Tanmay Singh

-🚀 A third year software engineering student passionate about **Java, Web Development, and Problem Solving**.
+🚀 I am a third year software engineering student passionate about exploring **Java, Web Development, and Problem Solving**.
 I enjoy building projects and exploring new technologies.

 ---